talkingkotlin/website/_posts/2017-02-14-spring-boot-with-sebastian-delueze.md

 length: "34:17"
 length_rounded: "34 mins"
 tags: [Sebastian Deleuze, Spring Boot, Reactive Programming, Project Reactor]
-image: sebastian-deleuze.jpeg
+image: sebastian-deleuze.jpg
-description: "We chat to Sebastian about his work with Spring Boot, where Kotlin fits in, what features it brings for Spring Boot developers as well as other things he's working on."
+description: "We chat with Sebastian about his work with Spring Boot, where Kotlin fits in, what features it brings for Spring Boot developers as well as other things he's working on."
 bio: "Sebastian Deleuze is a Spring Framework committer, Project Reactor committer, organiser of Mix-IT conference and speaker"
 notes:
     - text: Sebastian Deleuze on Twitter